XiwenK/auth-module/README.md

 docker-compose up -d
 ```
 2. Copy the username and password and add them to environment variables `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 The `application.yaml` file is already configured to read these environment variables.

+### JWT secret setup
+1. Set any JWT key to the environment variable JWT_SECRET.
+The `application.yaml` file is already configured to read this environment variable.

 ### Google OAuth2 setup
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).